Rashid Al Dhaheri

 Euro 4, South East Asia, and UAE Championships for Prema, claiming runner-up to Kai Daryanani in the latter's Trophy rounds.
-Graduating to Formula Regional in 2025, he finished sixth in the Middle East Championship before joining the Mercedes Junior Team and claiming a podium in the European Championship.
+Graduating to Formula Regional in 2025, he finished sixth in the Middle East Championship before joining the Mercedes Junior Team and claiming three podiums in the European Championship, finishing eighth; he finished fourth the following year.

-Career
+Racing career

-Karting
+Karting (2018–2022)

 Al Dhaheri quickly shone on the European stage of karting, winning the 2019 WSK Super Master Series, and also the 2019 WSK Euro Series in the 60 Mini category.
 This was followed up by victory at the South Garda Winter Cup in the same category in 2020.
-Over the course of 2020, Al Dhaheri switched to OK-Junior karts, with a best result of fourth at the Trofeo Andrea Margutti.
+Over the course of 2020, Al Dhaheri switched to OK-Junior karts, with a best result of fourth at the Andrea Margutti Trophy.
 Al Dhaheri continued in OK-Junior for 2021, winning the WSK Super Master Series again.
 He continued to have some strong and consistent results in preparation for the step up to OK karts.
 His move to OK Karting for 2022 sparked some unremarkable results, with his most notable results being 16th in the championship in the WSK Super Master Series and 11th in the Italian ACI Championship.